thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 All pga objects will automatically be given the default uuid as specified above in the class definition.

-1.1.4 Advanced attribute qualifiers
+Advanced attribute qualifiers
-'''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''

-Apart from the mandatory basic attribute qualifiers, attributes in the class definition can be qualified using the following advanced keywords:
+Apart from the mandatory basic attribute qualifiers, you can qualify attributes in the class definition using the following advanced keywords:

-* **Mandatory:** Attributes qualified as mandatory should be provided with a value in the object instance, failing which the alsatplg compiler will emit and error.
+* **Mandatory:** Attributes qualified as mandatory should be provided with a value in the object instance, failing which the alsatplg compiler will emit an error.
 Objects with default values in the class definition need not be qualified as mandatory.
 Also, note that attributes in the constructor array are mandatory by default as they are required for building the object's name.